kkakey/rrep/Mapping/oregon_congressional/README.md

 Code

-- [OR_CD-MCMC-area_diff.ipynb](https://github.com/kkakey/rrep/blob/main/Mapping/oregon_congressional/OR_CD-MCMC-area_diff.ipynb) - code used to generate a sample of redistricting plans that optimize for a plan with less precinct splits
+- [OR_CD-MCMC-area_diff.ipynb](https://github.com/kkakey/rrep/blob/main/Mapping/oregon_congressional/OR_CD-MCMC-area_diff.ipynb) - code used to generate a sample of redistricting plans that optimize for plans that minimize area displacement
-- [OR_CD-MCMC-gingles.ipynb](https://github.com/kkakey/rrep/blob/main/Mapping/oregon_congressional/OR_CD-MCMC-gingles.ipynb) - code used to generate a sample of redistricting plans that optimize for a plan with a Gingles I majority-minority district
+- [OR_CD-MCMC-gingles.ipynb](https://github.com/kkakey/rrep/blob/main/Mapping/oregon_congressional/OR_CD-MCMC-gingles.ipynb) - code used to generate a sample of redistricting plans that optimize for plans with a Gingles I majority-minority district

 ************